hybrus/send-money-api/README.md

    ```

    This command will truncate existing data in the bank, user, account, and provider tables and populate them with additional demo data.
-The is_active and is_disabled columns of the bank and provider tables will have random values.
+The is_active and is_disabled columns of the bank and provider tables will have random values but for InstaPay and PesoPay they are always active not disabled.

    If you want to exclude additional data, you can run specific seeders using: